Netravati Express: History

 Initially the train the Bombay Kurla (LTT)–Mangalore Netravati Express was plied between Bombay to Mangalore from April 1, 1987 as link via the inland Poona, Gulbarga, Guntakal, Krishnarajapuram, Palakkad route parting at Shornur Junction.
 Trains on the old route used to take 48 hours to reach Mangalore from Bombay.
 After the Konkan Railway line was operational in 1998, the route has been changed via the Konkan Railway and the Mangalore–Bombay running time was reduced drastically to 16 hours.
 On March 1, 1998, the Bombay Kurla (LTT)–Mangalore Netravati Express started running via the Konkan, making it the first scheduled service that ran the length of the Konkan Railway.
 The link express was made a single train till Cochin Harbour Terminus and further extended till Thiruvananthapuram Central (which is the capital city of Kerala) from 10 February 2001.

 Background

 Mangalore city is situated at the banks of the Netravati River.
 Since this trains terminating point was Mangalore back then, the name of the train was set as Netravati Express.

 Traction

+earlier was Erode-based WDM-3D.
 As the route is completely electrified since 30 March 2022, a Royapuram or an Erode-based WAP-7 Vadodara-based WAP-5 Vadodara-based WAP-P5 Vadodara-based Indian locomotive class WAP-5 hauls the train throughout its entire journey.